mimiyin/Choreographic-Interventions/README.md

 - Amplification
 - Diminution

-#####Example improv:	Shadow-play	with	a	moving	light.
+#####Example improv:	Shadow-play	with moving light.
+Dancing in suits.

-#####Assignment: Create a movement exercise that distorts the texture and/or shape of the body.
+#####Assignment: Create a movement exercise that changes the texture and/or shape of the body.

 ##Space
 Points, lines and curves.
+- Defining space.
-- Dividing	up	space
+- Dividing	space.
-- Projecting	lines	and	planes
+- Projecting	lines	and	planes.
-- Arcs and curves
+- Arcs and curves.
-- Building	meshes	and	webs
+- Meshes	and	webs.

 #####Example improv: Build	a	yarn	sculpture	by	projecting lines	from	bodies	in	the	room.